 Volunteers serve in a variety of roles throughout our system, including in the following programs and areas:

 Children's Hospital at Dartmouth Hitchcock Medical Center

-Volunteers play vital roles at the Children’s Hospital at Dartmouth (CHaD) by offering patients and families services that enhance their experience and promote health.
-As a volunteer, you might help the Child Life team, serve families at the CHaD Family Center, cuddle babies, or visit patients as part of our Pet Therapy program.
+Volunteers play vital roles at the Children’s Hospital at Dartmouth Hitchcock Medical Center by offering patients and families services that enhance their experience and promote health.
+As a volunteer, you might help the Child Life team, serve families at the Family Center, cuddle babies, or visit patients as part of our Pet Therapy program.

 The Gift Shop at Dartmouth Hitchcock Medical Center

-If you are interested in learning about or have experience in retail, customer service, and business, consider becoming a buyer, assistant buyer, or cashier at The Gift Shop at Dartmouth-Hitchcock.
-You'll help provide patients, families, and staff with a break during their time visiting Dartmouth-Hitchcock Medical Center.
+If you are interested in learning about or have experience in retail, customer service, and business, consider becoming a buyer, assistant buyer, or cashier at The Gift Shop at Dartmouth Hitchcock Medical Center.
+You'll help provide patients, families, and staff with a break during their time visiting Dartmouth Hitchcock Medical Center.
 The Gift Shop proceeds fund grants that support services for patients, hospital equipment, and nursing education.

 The Jack Byrne Center for Hospice & Palliative Care